Overview

 • Promote personal growth: A therapist can facilitate ongoing personal development, encouraging individuals to continue exploring their values, beliefs, and choices as they evolve over time.

-Existential therapy addresses subjective concerns and challenges, helping clients achieve personal growth, increased self-awareness, and a more authentic and meaningful way of living.
+This therapy addresses subjective concerns and challenges, helping clients achieve personal growth, increased self-awareness, and a more authentic and meaningful way of living.

 Research

 Though existential therapy and cognitive-behavioral therapy (CBT)4 were once different, experts are beginning to notice an overlap in the methods.
-As existential topics become more prevalent in therapy settings, recent research shows that addressing existential concerns like death, responsibility, meaninglessness, and isolation can benefit mental health.
+As existential topics become more prevalent in therapy settings, recent research shows that addressing concerns like death, responsibility, meaninglessness, and isolation can benefit mental health.

 Finding therapy